 If you’re a writer, graphic designer, social media marketer, web developer, transcriber or have other useful skills, put them to use as a freelancer.
 Whether you want to find your own clients or apply for freelance positions at companies, just putting in a few hours per week of freelance work can really contribute to your vacation fund.
 Freelance work offers you the benefit of working from home so you don’t even need to leave your house to earn extra money.

 Get Paid to Take Online Surveys

-One last way to save up for your next vacation is by earning money by taking online surveys.
+One last way to save up for your next vacation is by making money with online surveys.
 Branded Surveys gives you different surveys from Fortune 500 companies who want to complete market research.
 You earn points for each survey you take – and every 1000 points earns you $10.
 You can take the surveys on your computer or from your phone while you’re waiting in line.
 As long as you answer your surveys honestly, you can earn money to put towards your vacation fund.